Living-with-machines/zooniverse-analysis-workshop/README.md

 As an example, if you saved the `classifications.csv` and `subjects.csv` files in the `Downloads` folder above (like in the screenshot), you might want to change the lines below to:

-Now let's head over to the real notebook: //// TODO: add link////
+Now let’s head over to the real notebook: //// TODO: add link////

 ## Open the Jupyter Notebook on Colab

 Running a Jupyter Notebook might seem a bit confusing at the beginning.
 For this reason we have saved a version in Colab, a Google product that allows anybody to write and execute arbitrary Python code through the browser, and is especially well suited to machine learning, data analysis and education.

-If you want to know more about Notebooks and set up alternative systems, like installing Anaconda and running the Notebook on your machine, we suggest to look at Daniel van Strien's tutorial ["Introduction to Jupyter Notebooks: the weird and the wonderful"](https://github.com/Living-with-machines/Jupyter-Notebooks-The-Weird-and-Wonderful).
+If you want to know more about Notebooks and set up alternative systems, like installing Anaconda and running the Notebook on your machine, we suggest to look at Daniel van Strien’s tutorial ["Introduction to Jupyter Notebooks: the weird and the wonderful"](https://github.com/Living-with-machines/Jupyter-Notebooks-The-Weird-and-Wonderful).

 However, for the purposes of this workshop, we will work on Colab.